cguccione/Language_Identification_Project/README.md

 		Maps the input digit, ex. ‘a’ to its corresponding letter ex.
-‘1’ Use a for loop to go through each letter in the trigram and multiply by appropriate 27^x number Ex. aaa = 27x^3*1 + 27x^2*1 + 27x *1, then output this value
+‘1’ Use a for loop to go through each letter in the trigram and multiply by appropriate 27^x number Ex. aaa = 27x^3*1 + 27x^2*1 + 27x *1, then output this value 5.Creates a DATA_FREQ class takes a set of data and outputs trigram frequency vector a.Uses the DATA_to_TRIG, TRIG_to_FREQ functions 6.Separate and runs the test and Training Data a.Creates a function that returns nothing called TEST_vs_TRAIN b.Has an if statement that splits the test data from the training data The training data is run through the DATA_FREQ class The test data is also run through the DATA_FREQ class Each result of the training data is compared to the test data using the SIM function (listed below) then, the resulting float is put into a vector along with the name of the training data 7.Create a SIM function
+	a.Takes two vectors and outputs an float between 0 and 1 b.Uses the cosine similarity function included in the packet 8.Compare Similar Values
+	a.Creates a new function called SORT_SIM that finds the highest number in the list of training data and then outputs the name of that language